 Banana Pancake is just a generic name given to the most loved sweet treat in Phuket and around.
-In fact, we know it’s not a pancake, but a roti as the dough is not prepared the same way.
-But the name of pancake happened to stay so who cares?
-Those pancakes come in many ways: with condensed milk, Nutella, banana, chocolate, mango, peanut butter, pineapple.
+We know it’s not a pancake, but a roti, as the dough is not prepared the same way.
+But the name of pancake happened to stay, so who cares?
+Those pancakes come in many ways: with condensed milk, Nutella, banana, chocolate, mango, peanut butter, and pineapple.
 There seems to be no limit to their imagination!
-They are easy to find on the streets of any town of Phuket.
+They are easy to find on the streets of any town in Phuket.

 2. Mango Sticky Rice

 Mango Sticky Rice is a very close tie with the banana pancake!
-We asked our readers several times, and both are a must try treat in Thailand.
+We asked our readers several times; both are a must-try treat in Thailand.
 The dessert is surprisingly simple: a beautiful riped mango nicely peeled, some sticky rice covered with condensed milk and a sprinkle of sesame seeds.
-It’s that simple, but while the quality of the pancake doesn’t vary too much from a cart to the next, mango sticky rice depends on the restaurant and the season.
+It’s simple, but while the pancake quality doesn’t vary too much from one cart to the next, mango sticky rice depends on the restaurant and the season.
 Almost every Thai restaurant will have them on the menu.

 3. Coconut ice cream

 Coconut ice cream seems to be an obvious choice in a warm country that grows so many coconut trees, and once you try it, you will realise how different it is from the ‘branded’ ice cream you ate before.
 The taste is lighter, more delicate and not as sweet as the coconut ice cream bought overseas.
-To make things better, you may have your ice cream served inside a real coconut!
-It comes with red water chestnut, and you can eat the coconut flesh as well.
+You may have your ice cream served inside a real coconut to make things better!
+It comes with red water chestnut, and you can also eat the coconut flesh.
 Such a refreshing treat after a seafood dinner.
-So far the best we found was at Kan Eang @ Pier in Chalong Bay.
+So far, the best we found was at Kan Eang @ Pier in Chalong Bay.

 3. Kanom Chan (Layer Jelly Cakes)

 Kanom Chan is a colourful and sweet traditional dessert made of rice and coconut.
-It’s soft, sweet and a little chewy and quite easy to find on night markets.
-‘Kanom’ means ‘dessert’ and ‘chan’ means ‘layers’.
-It is usually made with palm sugar, coconut milk, rice flour, tapioca, tea.
+It’s soft, sweet, a little chewy, and quite easy to find on night markets.
+‘Kanom’ means ‘dessert’, and ‘chan’ means ‘layers’.
+It is usually made with palm sugar, coconut milk, rice flour, tapioca, and tea.

 4. Nam Kaeng Sai (Shaved Ice with Syrup)

 For most foreigners, serving shaved iced as dessert is a little strange, but the longer you live in a tropical country like Thailand, the more it makes sense.
-It’s simple, cheap, very refreshing and since it’s mostly water, it’s very light!
+It’s simple, cheap, very refreshing, and since it’s mostly water, it’s very light!
 All it takes is shaved ice (you can easily buy a machine to do your own), some cheap syrup and condensed milk purchased at the local store.
-The most popular is the red syrup, which is not strawberry nor grenadine.
-Under the ice, you might find corn, blocks of jelly or even red beans, which often shocks foreigners.
+The red syrup is the most popular, not strawberry or grenadine.
+Under the ice, you might find corn, blocks of jelly or even red beans, which often shock foreigners.